L1Cafe/Configuring-SSH/client/OpenSSH.md

 ssh-keygen -t rsa -b 4096
 ```

-Where "RSA key for xyz" you can place any comment.

-Beyond 4096 there's no real increase in security, but there is an increase in computation.
+Beyond 4096 there's no real increase in security, but there is an increase in computation time.

 To generate a new ED25519 key: